 Pediatric Hematology-Oncology Fellowship

-Texas Children's Hospital and Baylor College of Medicine collaborate to offer one of the finest pediatric hematology-oncology fellowship programs in the nation.
-The large array of clinical service opportunities, preeminent faculty, and state-of-the-art research programs of these top institutions provide an excellent setting for this specialized training.
-Designed to prepare M.D.s and M.D./Ph.D.s for academic careers, this ACGME-accredited comprehensive training program affords opportunities for fellows to work alongside renowned faculty physicians to gain valuable in-depth clinical and laboratory research experience.
+The Texas Children's Cancer and Hematology Center has nearly 200 clinical and research faculty who are committed to training board-eligible and board-certified pediatricians to become subspecialists and leaders in pediatric hematology-oncology.
+The vast array of clinical service opportunities, preeminent faculty, and state-of-the-art research programs at Texas Children’s Hospital and Baylor College of Medicine provide the ideal setting for this specialized training.
+Designed to prepare physicians for academic careers, this comprehensive training program affords opportunities for fellows to work alongside renowned faculty physicians and researchers to gain valuable in-depth clinical and laboratory research experience.

 Trainees receive outstanding clinical experience in both common and rare disorders within the field, at a large tertiary care facility with access to specialists from a wide array of other pediatric subspecialties to provide comprehensive and multidisciplinary care to the most complex patients.
 Over 4,220 new pediatric patients with cancer and hematologic disorders are referred to Texas Children's Cancer and Hematology Center each year, allowing fellows to participate in the evaluation and management of a diverse range of clinical problems related to hematology, oncology, stem cell transplantation, and vascular anomalies.
 Beyond the three years of ACGME-accredited fellowship training in pediatric hematology-oncology, we highly encourage our fellows to pursue a fourth year of training focused on a clinical subspecialty or to continue their research pursuits.

 Applications are accepted through Electronic Residency Application Service (ERAS®) and candidates are matched via National Resident Matching Program (NRMP®) to recruit 6 new fellows annually.